WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-WA1.md

 It was published 2016 by University of Kentucky Libraries.

-The network consists of 121 nodes (junctions), 170 pipes and 2 tanks.
+The network consists of 121 nodes (junctions), 170 pipes, 1 valve and 2 tanks.
 It contains a demand pattern for 1 day and 11 hours.

 <img src="../static/benchmarks/network-wa1/wa1_plot.png"/>